qbicsoftware/research-data-management/docs/index.md

   supported.
 - Sample metadata: the term `Organism ID` has been renamed to `Biological Replicate` to match its purpose of use.
-- The data manager is now connected to the [TIB terminology service](https://terminology.tib.eu).
+- The Data Manager is now connected to the [TIB terminology service](https://terminology.tib.eu).
   The [queried ontologies](ontology_search/ontology_search_introduction.md) are restricted to life science specific ones.
 You miss one?
 Please let us know and submit a [feature request](https://github.com/qbicsoftware/data-manager-app/issues/new/choose).
 Currently